HakloTECH/Hakqlo-App/README.md

-# PWATest
+# Hakqlo PWA App
-app for Hakqlo community
+this is an app for Hakqlo community.

 # for Developers:
 please use "double spaces" indentation when code.